Hi there – I’m so glad you’re popping over here to find out more about me…

 - Mindfulness Teacher Training

-Being a professional member demonstrates that I care about keeping my skills and training up to date in order to be the best for you.
+Being a professional member demonstrates that I am held accountable for safe and ethical practice and that I care about keeping my skills and training up to date in order to be the best for you.
 It also means I undertake regular supervision from a qualified supervisor and my professional insurance is present and correct.